armele/Merisyl/Gimp Maptile Plugin/README.md

 You will be prompted for:
 * A folder into which the tiled images will be placed ("target folder").
 For performance reasons, I suggest a local directory as opposed to a network drive.
 They may be copied later to somewhere internet-accessible for use in step 3.
 * The maximum zoom level for the map.
 * The number of threads to dedicate to this task.
 You will want to experiement with what your system is capable of supporting.
+Counterintuitively, the higher the thread count the less frequently the progress will update, and the more likely you are to think something is "stuck".
+Four to six seems a decent balance.
+* Whether or not you want to skip checking existing tiles for changes (useful for restarting an interrupted job where you know nothing has changed since the last run).
+If you know you have updated the image file you're tiling, pick "no".
+Each tile will have its hash compared, and only tiles in the image which have changed will be regenerated.

 This task may take quite a while, depending on your map size and system capabilities.
 At the end of this process in your target directory you will have a series of subfolders with the scaled tiles to be used for each zoom level.
 You will also have the **tilebase image** - a version of your source image that has been centered in a square with sides divisible by 256.

-If the process is interrupted it can be restarted without using progress, assuming you use the same target directory and do not remove the tiles already created.
+If the process is interrupted it can be restarted without losing progress, assuming you use the same target directory and do not remove the tiles already created.
+A file called "config.json" will be created in the selected output directory, and this records information that allows the restart to be more efficient.
+It can be a useful way to see the detail of how the tiling is progressing.

+If you are generating tiles into an existing directory, the plugin is smart enough to compare the existing image to the new one, and overwrite the tile only when necessary.
+This means after the initial map creation, updates can be done reasonably quickly.

+You may want to copy these into an s3 bucket for use.
+One way to do this (with the AWS CLI installed) could be, from "target folder":
+* aws s3 sync . s3_destination_bucket

 ### Configure an HTML Page
 Knowing that I wanted to host this on a Wordpress site, I first investigated the Wordpress Leaflet Map plugin (https://wordpress.org/plugins/leaflet-map/).
 It is an excellent plugin, but designed for real-world scenarios, and ultimately did not give me exactly what I wanted.
 I ended up coding the Leaflet JavaScript directly.
 The following explanation is based on the [merisylMap.html](https://github.com/armele/Merisyl/blob/master/Gimp%20Maptile%20Plugin/merisylMap.html) (which you're welcome to use as the basis for your own customization).